SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 How to select the event generator {#usingflsimulate_selecteventgenerator}
 ---------------------------------

+FLSimulate use a default primary event generator which is generally selected from the context of the selected simulation setup.
 The choice of the event generator is handle by the embedded *variant service* (`primary_events` registry).
 You must create the `simu.conf` with the `flsimulate.variantService` section and